 - 7. Quest Hunter - Quest Hunter deck list guide (Ashes of Outland)

-Your main goal is to utilise Secret synergies in order to overwhelm your opponent, with a turn seven finishing blow from Dinotamer Brann’s summoning of the mighty King Krush (along with your army of minions from previous turns).
+Your main goal is to utilise Beast and Mech synergies in order to overwhelm your opponent, with a turn seven finishing blow from Dinotamer Brann’s summoning of the mighty King Krush (along with your army of minions from previous turns).
 Dragonqueen Alexstrasza and Zephrys the Great should help you on your way if you need a little bit extra too.

 Obviously, this is the best case scenario, and the deck contains backup options for when you don’t happen to draw such a favourable curve.
 Powerful plays should be easy to come by, despite the fact that your deck has no duplicates.
 In fact, the unpredictability of a deck like this may just throw your opponent off-guard, as they have no way of knowing what cards to expect in your hand at a given point.

 Early Game: You’re a Hunter, so play out early minions as much as possible.
 Given the natural lack of consistency this deck has, each game will begin very differently.
 With this in mind, play what you can and don’t get behind on the board.
-You have early-game minions like Secretkeeper and Shimmerfly to contest the board, but Secrets, as well as the numerous single-target damage spells in the deck will be very helpful here.
+You have early-game minions like Mecharoo and Shimmerfly to contest the board, and your spells can be excellent tools to react to enemy moves.

 Mid Game: This is where you start to take hold.
-Spells like Unleash the Beast and Marked Shot keep control of the board and generate extra value to pressure your enemy, whilst the more expensive beasts in your hand can be played now.
+Spells like Deadly Shot and Marked Shot keep control of the board and generate extra value to pressure your enemy, whilst the more expensive beasts in your hand can be played now.
 Begin hitting your opponent’s face for damage if you get the chance, and ensure you weigh up the benefits of each trade before committing.

 Late Game: By now you should be closing in on the kill.
 You’re on the hunt, and the enemy is limping.
 Now is a great time to slam Dinotamer Brann on the board, ruining your enemy’s hopes of coming back into the game.
-If the game is longer than you’d hope, you’ve always got Subject 9 to draw out your Secrets and finish with some stronger topdecks.
+If the game is longer than you’d hope, you’ve always got big minions like Ragnaros the Firelord and Dinotamer Brann to force that final hit of damage.